 Beyond the Rules is an exciting collective enquiry into systemic governance and the inequalities people experience in relation to decision making and power structures in organisations.

-Democratic Society is working with Dark Matters, Lankelly Chase, York Multiple Complex Needs Network's (MCN) Enabling Team and Black Thrive to research and define an understanding of governance that is more open, more accessible and shared with more authenticity.
+Democratic Society is working with Dark Matter Labs, Lankelly Chase, York Multiple Complex Needs Network's (MCN) Enabling Team and Black Thrive to research and define an understanding of governance that is more open, more accessible and shared with more authenticity.